nabury/HPAI/README.md

 **Due to file size, please contact me directly if you require a copy of these files**
 **dhaka_div_data.rds** Holding data for the Dhaka division.
 Contains locations and chicken numbers.
 **dhaka_div_distance_matrix.rds** Distance matrix for all premises in the Dhaka division.

-**Analysis folder** Contains files with code to recreate the data analysis and plots for each relevant chapter.
-**HPAI App folder** Contains all the code for the app, hosted at https://epimodelling.shinyapps.io/HPAIapp/